 include the registration number in the manuscript.
 We encourage authors to use

 the reporting guidelines from EQUATOR network (www.equator-network.org/home/) when preparing manuscript.
 For example, CONSORT for

-randomized trails, PRISMA for meta-analysis and systematic review, etc. It usually takes less than 3 months for editors to make a final decision
+randomized trails, PRISMA for meta-analysis and systematic review, etc. It usually takes less than 3 months for final decision

 whether a work will be accepted or rejected.
-The manuscript will be published
+The accepted manuscript will be published

 online after acceptance with necessary edition and revision prior to the print.

 To check the processing status of a manuscript, authors may log in the online